mirzadev/jlm-tourism/README.md

 THEN I find that the app uses Redux instead of the Context API WHEN I review the way the app dispatches actions
-THEN I find that the app uses Redux instead of the Context API
+THEN I find that the app uses Redux instead of the Context API WHEN I try to install the app in my desktop or Android THEN I find the app is installable and can browse throught the application stand alone WHEN I try to use the app off line
+THEN I find the app working as normal.
 ```

 ## Installation